prebid/prebid-server-java/docs/code-style.md

     : secondResult;
 ```

-No so strict, but short ternary operations should be in one line:
+Not so strict, but short ternary operations should be on one line:

 ```
 // bad